Wills, Trusts & Probate

 Trust Instrument

-When a Simplified Trust Administration May Work:
+When a Simplified Trust Administration May Be Appropriate:

 Small or Straightforward Trusts